-(I) Seventy-eight percent to the state's public community colleges, junior colleges, and local district colleges to supplement existing state funding for student financial aid programs and classroom instruction programs, including programs to improve student retention and increase credential completion, as well as workforce preparation to enhance the growth of the state economy, to prepare Colorado residents for meaningful employment, and to provide Colorado businesses with well-trained employees.
+- (I) Seventy-eight percent to the state's public community colleges, junior colleges, and local district colleges to supplement existing state funding for student financial aid programs and classroom instruction programs, including workforce preparation to enhance the growth of the state economy, to prepare Colorado residents for meaningful employment, and to provide Colorado businesses with well-trained employees.
 The revenue shall be distributed to colleges that were operating on and after January 1, 2008, in proportion to their respective full-time equivalent student enrollments in the previous fiscal year.
-For purposes of the distribution, the state treasurer shall use the most recent available figures on full-time equivalent student enrollment calculated by the Colorado commission on higher education in accordance with subsection (4) (c) of this section.

-(II) Ten percent to the governing bodies of the cities of Central, Black Hawk, and Cripple Creek to address local gaming impacts.
-The revenue shall be distributed based on the proportion of extended limited gaming tax revenues that are paid by licensees operating in each city.

-(III) Twelve percent to the governing bodies of Gilpin and Teller counties to address local gaming impacts.
+For purposes of the distribution, the state treasurer shall use the most recent available figures on full-time equivalent student enrollment calculated by the Colorado commission on higher education in accordance with subsection (4)(c) of this section. - (II) Ten percent to the governing bodies of the cities of Central, Black Hawk, and Cripple Creek to address local gaming impacts.
+The revenue shall be distributed based on the proportion of extended limited gaming tax revenues that are paid by licensees operating in each city. - (III) Twelve percent to the governing bodies of Gilpin and Teller counties to address local gaming impacts.
 The revenue shall be distributed based on the proportion of extended limited gaming tax revenues that are paid by licensees operating in each county.